MiMillieuh/Nvidia-Stop-Tearing-Guide/README.md

 # Nvidia-Stop-Tearing-Guide

+A guide to "prevent" tearing on Optimus laptop (nothing here is guaretee to work).

 ## Some args to limit Nvidia Tearing :

 These args can be used on Lutris or on Flatsteal for flatpaks. it works also in softwares if you add these lines before.